 Our team has broad experience addressing such issues, including:

 - counseling clients on the modification and reformation of charitable trusts and endowments;

 - cy pres matters in which modification of charitable gifts and trusts is sought to better address public needs; and

 - administrative deviation matters aimed at modifying specific charitable trust provisions when those provisions frustrate the general intent or purposes of the donor and the effective administration of the trust.

-In handling these and other like matters, Saul Ewing Arnstein & Lehr frequently navigates and works with the Pennsylvania Office of Attorney General on behalf of our clients.
+In handling these and other like matters, we frequently navigate and work with the Pennsylvania Office of Attorney General on behalf of our clients.
 In addition, we have extensive state and federal regulatory experience, which enables us to effectively deal with the specific regulatory framework facing charitable trusts and nonprofit organizations in these types of matters.

 For a selection of our charitable trust representations, click here.